nystrom/rivo/docs/design.md

     if (2 + x == 5) {
         print x
     }
+An `if` expression can have an optional `else` clause, which is evaluated if there are no solutions to the formula.
+The result of the `if` is

 A `for` expression is like a `let`, but evaluates the body for each solution, returning a stream of the results.